cpp-lln-lab/bidspm/docs/source/FAQ.md

 ### How should I structure my data to run my statistical analysis?

-The main thing to remember is that CPP SPM will read the events.tsv files from your raw BIDS data set and will read the bold images from a `cpp_spm-preproc` folder.
+The main thing to remember is that bidspm will read the events.tsv files from your raw BIDS data set and will read the bold images from a `bidspm-preproc` folder.

-If your data was preprocessed with fmriprep, cpp_spm will first need to copy, unzip and smooth the data into a `cpp_spm-preproc` folder
+If your data was preprocessed with fmriprep, bidspm will first need to copy, unzip and smooth the data into a `bidspm-preproc` folder

-Here is an example of how the data is organized for the MoAE fmriprep demo and what the `cpp_spm` BIDS call would look like.
+Here is an example of how the data is organized for the MoAE fmriprep demo and what the `bidspm` BIDS call would look like.

 ```bash
 ├── inputs